This post is the continuation of Ross and Grant’s discussions in the previous post, “Know the Basic Infrastructure Asset Management Process.”

-Where you’ve really got your existing assets that you’re maintaining throughout their life cycle, whatever point of life cycle that maybe.
+Where you’ve really got your existing assets that you’re maintaining throughout their life cycle, whatever point of the life cycle that may be.

-And then if you got demand issues at the same time, you’re looking at your new assets you need, and trying to integrate that with the life cycle of the existing ones.
+And then if you got demand issues at the same time, you’re looking at the new assets you need and trying to integrate that with the life cycle of the existing ones.

-So you may have some assets that are actually, if we talk about water for a moment, that are getting towards the end of their life.
+So you may have some assets that are actually, if we talk about water for a moment, that is getting towards the end of their life.